hotg-ai/dev-hotg-ai/docs/forge/pipeline/gesture_recognition.md

 <img width="283" alt="Screenshot 2022-03-05 at 12 24 36 AM" src="https://user-images.githubusercontent.com/50593567/156824567-688934ed-0958-41c6-910f-fcc29b8197fd.png"/>

-Comparing input with the image format: [`batch_size, height, width, channels]`, we can see the model will take a `224 x 224` RGB image (because the channel is 3).
-The input image type is `u8`, i.e., all the values will lie between [`0, 255`].
-The output is an array of size [`1, 2]`.
+Comparing input with the image format: `[batch_size, height, width, channels]`, we can see the model will take a `224 x 224` RGB image (because the channel is 3).
+The input image type is `u8`, i.e., all the values will lie between `[0, 255]`.
+The output is an array of size `[1, 2]`.
 The model will return a list with scores for `2` labels.
 We will have to find the top score and their associated labels.
-Now, we have understood how the data will flow, let’s start with creating the ML pipeline.
+Now, we have understood how the data will flow, lets start with creating the ML pipeline.

 1. Drag an Image from the  Inputs:
 We will set the output type to `u8` and dimensions to `[1, 224, 224, 3]` because, as we saw above, this is the format needed by our model.